 When I was testing the trading platform, one thing that is immediately obvious though is that the desktop version is almost too good for retail traders and most will only use a small percentage of its capabilities.
 However, new traders should not be put off by its institutional-grade offering.
 The heavy-duty Interactive Brokers Trader Workstation is available as a download on PC, but there is also a simplified web-based version that is very simple to use called Portal.

 On the web-based Portal trading platform, you can execute trades as physical deals, CFDs, futures and options (on the widest range of stocks).
-There are lots of webinars (with the founder and his team) that cover trading strategy, you can evaluate your portfolio based on how ethical your positions are.
+There are lots of webinars (with the founder Thomas Peterffy and his team) that cover trading strategy.
+You can also evaluate your portfolio based on how ethical your positions are.
 There are stock scanners, fund scanners, bond scanners, a fundamentals explorer for hunting out undervalued stocks and you can convert currency at some of the best exchange rates around.

-Overall, Interactive Brokers was the pioneer of the online trading industry and remains one of the best all-round trading platforms for sophisticated investors and traders.
+Overall, Interactive Brokers, as the pioneer of the online trading industry, remains one of the best all-round online trading platforms for sophisticated investors and traders.

 CMC Markets trading platform is very much a technology-driven solution that aims to offer institutional-grade tools and execution to retail and experienced clients.